-Like a Daytona 500 starter dropping the green flag, the College Board will soon mail PSAT scores to high schools, signalling the beginning of the race known as college application season.
+Like a Daytona 500 starter dropping the green flag, the College Board will soon summons juniors to sit for the PSAT, signalling the beginning of the race known as college application season.

 We may have Facebook pages but our friends never seem to post embarrassing and deeply compromising photos of what they do when they are drunk.
 When we look on Facebook we see family photos, sunsets and graduations and find that we have little to ridicule our friends with the next morning.
 (At first we thought that maybe our friends don’t get tipsy often enough, but now we realize it is more likely that when they have been badly over served they can no longer operate or perhaps even remember that there is a camera on their cell phones.)